nautechsystems/nautilus_trader/docs/concepts/strategies.md

 ### Clock and timers

-Strategies have access to a comprehensive `Clock` which provides a number of methods for creating different timestamps, as well as setting time alerts or timers.
+Strategies have access to a `Clock` which provides a number of methods for creating different timestamps, as well as setting time alerts or timers to trigger `TimeEvent`s.

 :::info
 See the `Clock` [API reference](../api_reference/common.md) for a complete list of available methods.